pointfreeco/sqlite-data/Sources/SQLiteDataCore/Documentation.docc/Articles/ComparisonWithSwiftData.md

 SwiftData and the `@Query` macro require iOS 17, macOS 14, tvOS 17, watchOS 10 and higher, and some newer features require even more recent versions of iOS.

-Meanwhile, SharingGRDB has a broad set of deployment targets supporting all the way back to iOS 13, macOS 10.15, tvOS 13, and watchOS 6.
+Meanwhile, SQLiteData has a broad set of deployment targets supporting all the way back to iOS 13, macOS 10.15, tvOS 13, and watchOS 6.
 This means you can use these tools on essentially any application today with no restrictions.